ansible/ansible/CONTRIBUTING.md

    * Your user environment should allow "ssh 127.0.0.1" without a password - so a key held in ssh-agent and an authorized_keys entry.

+If your module does not require any additional dependencies beyond ansible-core, it is a good idea to write some tests for the module.

 Contributors License Agreement
 ==============================